unicode-org/message-format-wg/spec/data-model/README.md

 Another use would be in converting to or from translation formats without the need to continually parse and serialize all or part of a message.

-Implementations that expose APIs supporting the production or consumption of a _message_ as a data structure are encouraged to use this data model.
+Implementations that expose APIs supporting the production, consumption, or transformation of a _message_ as a data structure are encouraged to use this data model.

 This data model provides these capabilities: